Dm nursing diagnosis

 How do Type 1 and Type 2 diabetes differ in their pathophysiology?

-Type 1 diabetes happens when the body attacks and destroys insulin-making cells.
+Type 1 diabetes occurs when the body’s immune system attacks and destroys insulin-producing cells.
 This results in no insulin production.
-Type 2 diabetes is when the body’s cells don’t respond to insulin well and the pancreas can’t make enough insulin.
+Type 2 diabetes occurs when the body’s cells don’t respond well to insulin, and the pancreas cannot produce enough insulin.

-What are the common nursing diagnoses for patients with diabetes?
+What are the common DM nursing diagnosis diagnoses for patients with diabetes?

-Common nursing diagnoses for diabetes include skin problems, lack of knowledge, poor nutrition, and trouble maintaining health.
+Common DM nursing diagnosis diagnoses for diabetes include skin problems, lack of knowledge, poor nutrition, and trouble maintaining health.
 Other diagnoses are risk for falls, infections, and unstable blood sugar.

 What are the modifiable and non-modifiable risk factors for diabetes?